Yukyong-Kim/Yukyong-Kim/README.md

 - 👋 Hi, I’m @Yukyong-Kim
-- 👀 I’m interested in SW quality assessment.
+- 👀 I’m interested in SW quality metrics.
-- 📫 How to reach me : ykim.be@sookmyung.ac.kr
+- 📫 You can reach me at ykim.be@sookmyung.ac.kr

 <!---
 Yukyong-Kim/Yukyong-Kim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.